mysteriumnetwork/documentation/content/resources/faq.md

 After node restart, if no `--identity` option is present, last one used will be reused.

+## My node is reporting it's country incorrectly

+The nodes location is detected automatically when the node is started.
+However, any location detection is always an estimate.
+We're using MaxMind for these estimates.
+If your node is showing an incorrect country, you can fill out the [MaxMind GeoIP correction form](https://support.maxmind.com/geoip-data-correction-request/correct-a-geoip-location/).
+After your correction is accepted your node location should start showing the correct country.
+To reload the location, please restart your node.
+Take note that it could take up to a week for the changes to be visible on our end.

 ## VPN speed through my node is really low, what can I do?

 Speed is affected by many things.
 What to check: